Facundo Pereyra: PAOK

-PAOK announced the signing of Facundo Abel Pereyra.
+PAOK announced the signing of Pereyra.
 The 26-year-old Argentine player penned a two-year contract, crossing the Atlantic for the first time in his career.
 He had two very good seasons at Gimnasia LP, scoring 24 goals in 66 matches.
 In 2012–13, he starred in the team's promotion to Argentinian top-flight football.
 His contract with Gimnasia LP expired in summer.
 However his deal with San Luis, which had been taken over by Jaguares de Chiapas, was still in effect, despite lodging a complaint before FIFA.
 After his letter of clearance was sent, the Argentinian signed his contract with the club.
-He scored his first goal on a home-game against Kalloni after using a very nice pass.
-He is also known as Fanouris to Greek PAOK fans.
+He scored his first goal on a home-game against AEL Kalloni after using a very nice pass.
+He is also known as Fanouris to PAOK fans.
 This is a nickname given to him by PAOK's ex-coach Angelos Anastasiadis, a devout Orthodox Christian, who mispronounced his name for a Greek-Christian one, probably being unable to pronounce Facundo correctly.

-In December, in a title match against Olympiakos at Karaiskaki stadium, PAOK upset the odds by winning 2–1 to open a five-point lead at the top of the Superleague Greece table and pose as a genuine challenger for the title for the first time in the last three decades.
-In front of 33,000 Olympiakos fans in Piraeus PAOK led on the 43rd minute as a counterattack by Facundo Pereyra picked Dimitris Salpingidis; he passed the ball on to Giannis Skondras whose cross was not cleared by the Olympiakos defense to land on the feet of Stefanos Athanasiadis.
+In December, in a title match against Olympiacos at Karaiskakis stadium, PAOK upset the odds by winning 2–1 to open a five-point lead at the top of the Super League Greece table and pose as a genuine challenger for the title for the first time in the last three decades.
+In front of 33,000 fans of Olympiacos, PAOK took the lead at the 43rd minute as a counterattack by Pereyra picked Dimitris Salpingidis; he passed the ball on to Giannis Skondras whose cross was not cleared by the Olympiakos defense to land on the feet of Stefanos Athanasiadis.
 The Greece striker opened the score with a tap-in, with the goal coming against the run of play.
 Five minutes into the second half PAOK restored its lead after David Fuster's equalizer, with a volley after a 40-yard through-ball by Ergys Kaçe.

 On the training period and before the match against Lokomotiva Zagreb on July 16 in Croatia in the first leg of the UEFA Europa League, Pereyra along with Lucas Pérez Martínez have stayed out from the trip to Zagreb as PAOK coach Igor Tudor thinks that they are not fit enough.
 On 26 July 2015 Pereyra was probably on the list of players that are leaving PAOK, as announced by the club's manager Igor Tudor and Sporting Director Frank Arnesen.